robertcorponoi/unreal-interactive-actors/README.md

 ## Instructions

 All you have to do is clone or download the repo and open it up in Unreal.
-When you hit play you can walk up to the desk and look at the drawer to open/close it or the lamp to turn it on/off.
+Make sure that you load up the MainLevel under Levels/MainLevel and when you hit play you can walk up to the desk and look at the drawer to open/close it or the lamp to turn it on/off.

 ## **License**